 Building and nurturing a successful business requires a good amount of working capital.
-The funds can come from private assets, investments, or financing from banks or peer-to-peer (P2P) financing platforms.
+The funds can come from private assets, investments, or financing from banks or debt investment/digital financing platforms.
 But when is the right time to apply for business financing?
 There are 3 situations that would call for more working capital:

 You want to expand your business

 Perhaps it’s been a few years since you built your business.
 The business is currently well-run and profitable and you have ambitions to expand it to another market.
 Or perhaps you are an online business looking to establish a brick and mortar shop.
 Maybe you want to introduce a new product to gain new customers.
 But to do any of the above, you need a lot of funds to cover the costs.
 This may be the right moment to apply for business financing.